SujalJoshi2003/BSMModel/README.md

-# Black–Scholes Option Pricing App
+# Black–Scholes-Merton Option Pricing App

 An interactive **Streamlit web app** that calculates **European Call and Put option prices** using the **Black–Scholes (BS) model**.
 The app also visualizes option prices across different **stock price** and **volatility** ranges with heatmaps.